-(b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, statutory dues relating to Goods and Services Tax, Provident Fund, Employees State Insurance, Income-Tax, Cess or other statutory dues which have not been deposited on account of any dispute are as follows:
+According to the information and explanations given to us and on the basis of our examination (b) of the records of the Company, statutory dues relating to Goods and Services Tax, Service Tax, Provident Fund, Employees State Insurance, Income-Tax, Cess or other statutory dues which have not been deposited on account of any dispute are as follows:

-Name of the statute Nature of the dues Amount (INR million) Period to which the amount relates (FY) Forum where dispute is pending Finance Act, 1994 (Service tax) Excess availment of CENVAT credit and short payment of service tax 90.93 2014-15 to 2017- 18 Commissioner of Goods and Services Tax (Appeals)
+Name of the statute Nature of the dues Amount (INR million) Paid under protest (INR million) Period to which the amount relates (FY) Forum where dispute is pending Finance Act, 1994 (Service tax) Excess availment of CENVAT credit and short payment of service tax 90.93 6.69 2014-15 to 2017-18 Customs, Excise and Service Tax Appellate Tribunal

-- (viii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not surrendered or disclosed any transactions, previously unrecorded as income in the books of account, in the tax assessments under the Income Tax Act, 1961 as income during the year. - (ix) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not defaulted in repayment of loans and borrowings or in the payment of interest thereon to any lender. - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not been declared a wilful defaulter by any bank or financial institution or government or government authority. - (c) According to the information and explanations given to us by the management, the Company has not obtained any term loan during the year.
-Accordingly, clause 3(ix)(c) of the Order is not applicable.
+- According to the information and explanations given to us and on the basis of our examination (viii) of the records of the Company, the Company has not surrendered or disclosed any transactions, previously unrecorded as income in the books of account, in the tax assessments under the Income Tax Act, 1961 as income during the year. - (ix) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not defaulted in repayment of loans and borrowing or in the payment of interest thereon to any lender. - According to the information and explanations given to us and on the basis of our examination (b) of the records of the Company, the Company has not been declared a wilful defaulter by any bank or financial institution or government or government authority.

-Annexure A to the Independent Auditor's Report on the Financial Statements of SAMHI JV Business Hotels Private Limited for the year ended 31 March 2024 (Continued)
+Annexure A to the Independent Auditor's Report on the Financial Statements of SAMHI JV Business Hotels Private Limited for the year ended 31 March 2025 (Continued)